tesch1/Xrecon/README.md

 (I have no affiliation with Agilent, I've just put this repository up to have a place to collect improvements to the open-source *Xrecon* that's distributed with VnmrJ.
-I'm not actively working on this, but I'm happy to incorporate any improvements/ports/updates!
+I'm happy to incorporate any improvements/ports/updates!
 Just submit a pull request over github.)

 Requirements
 - GSL